 If you're uploading less than 1 GB of content, using drag and drop is the best option.
 It’s easy to drag and drop a file into the Box web application to upload it.
 Just make sure you are using Firefox, Chrome, Edge, Internet Explorer 9+, Safari, or any browser that supports HTML5.

 1 – 100 GB of content

 Upload Folders is perfect for migrating up to 500 files at once.
 In the Box web application, toward the top left click Upload, and from the menu that displays, click Upload Folders.
-Read more about uploading to Box here.
+Read more about uploading to Box with the File Browser.

 You can use Upload Folders as an opportunity to evaluate your current folder structure and redefine it as necessary in Box so that it is clutter-free and intuitive.
 This is also a good step for users who are facilitating their own migrations, especially from local devices.

 Before using Upload Folders, create your primary folder structure in Box.
 Then populate these new folders with files using Upload Folders.
 Your primary folder structure can serve as your guide as you migrate content into the account.
 Work with your admins and co-admins to build and test your folder structure before you start migrating content in bulk.